British protectorate

 British protectorates were protectorates under the jurisdiction of the British government.
-Many territories which became British protectorates already had local rulers with whom the Crown negotiated through treaty, acknowledging their status whilst simultaneously offering protection.
+Many territories that became British protectorates already had local rulers with whom the Crown negotiated through a treaty, acknowledging their status whilst simultaneously offering protection.
 British protectorates were therefore governed by indirect rule.
 In most cases, the local ruler, as well as the subjects of the ruler, were not British subjects, but rather British protected persons.
-British protected states represented a more loose form of British suzerainty, where the local rulers retained absolute control over the states' internal affairs and the British exercised control over defence and foreign affairs.
+British protected states represented a looser form of British suzerainty, where the local rulers retained absolute control over the states' internal affairs and the British exercised control over defence and foreign affairs.

+History

 Implementation

 When the British took over Cephalonia in 1809, they proclaimed, "We present ourselves to you, Inhabitants of Cephalonia, not as invaders, with views of conquest, but as allies who hold forth to you the advantages of British protection."
 When the British continued to occupy the Ionian Islands after the Napoleonic Wars, they did not formally annex the islands but described them as a protectorate.
 The islands were constituted by the Treaty of Paris in 1815 as the independent United States of the Ionian Islands under British protection.
-Similarly, Malta was a British protectorate between the capitulation of the French in 1800 and the Treaty of Paris of 1814.

-The princely states of India was another example of indirect rule during the time of Empire.
+Similarly, Malta was a British protectorate between the French capitulation in 1800 and the Treaty of Paris of 1814.
+The princely states of India were another example of indirect rule during the time of Empire.
 So too were many of the West African holdings.